sentenz/convention/convention/cli-conventions.md

 # CLI Conventions

-The Command-Line Interface (CLI) conventions consist of several guidlines that must be brought to the Harmony.
+The Command-Line Interface (CLI) conventions consist of several guidelines that must be brought to the Harmony.

 ## POSIX Utility Conventions